 Classical Chinese Medicine

 The art of Classical Chinese Medicine actually involves much more than the practice of acupuncture, and beyond that, every acupuncturist brings the medicine to life in their own unique way.
 In fact, this creative and dynamic aspect is arguably it's greatest strength.
-In Classical Chinese Medicine, there is not just one way to analyze a person's experience, symptoms, and concerns; there are many.
-There is not just one lens to look through to see a person in their entirety; there are many.
-There is not just one way to elicit change and promote healing in the body/mind/spirit; there are many.
+In Classical Chinese Medicine, there is not just one way to analyze a person's experience, symptoms, and concerns.
+There is not just one lens to look through to see a person in their entirety.
+There is not just one way to elicit change and promote healing in the body/mind/spirit.
+There are many.